Fred-Reis/rebuy-checkout/README.md

 <br/>

 <p align="center">
-If you’ve made it this far, it means everything went smoothly 🙏🏼, and you should be able to access the news in your browser 😱!!!
+If you’ve made it this far, it means everything went smoothly 🙏🏼, and you should be able to access the checkout page in your browser 😱!!!
 <p>

 <h4 align="center">